amills25/MindReader/pseudocode.md

   * hide or display

 * hide()
+  * make text or button hidden on a given page

+* show()
-  * make text or button disappear on a given page
+  * make text or button visible on a given page

 * randomSym()
   * create symbol string